afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### 5. Tell me about a time when you didn’t get the solution even after putting in the effort.

 Answer.

-Detailed discussion about Projects.
-Tell me about a time when you handled a task within tight deadlines.
+#### 6. Tell me about a time when you handled a task within tight deadlines.

-Tell me about a time when you failed a deadline.
-Tell me about a time when you did something out of your comfort zone.
+#### 7. Tell me about a time when you did something out of your comfort zone.

-Tell me how you handled you non-supportive team members in your team.
-Tell me about a time when you had to take a decision on the spot.
+#### 8. Tell me about a time when you had to take a decision on the spot.

-Tell me about a time when you had to take critical feedback.
+#### 9. Tell me about a time when you had to take critical feedback.

-Asked me about my interests in competitive programming.
-Explain Competitive Programming.
-Tell me about a time when you spent a lot of time in solving a problem.
-Tell me about a time when you didn’t get the solution even after putting in effort.
-Did you ever ask your peers for help when you were stuck.
+#### 10. Did you ever ask your peers for help when you were stuck.

-How did you develop interest on Competitive Programming.
+#### 11. How did you develop interest on Competitive Programming.

-How comfortable are you with learning new concepts.
+#### 12. How comfortable are you with learning new concepts.

-How adaptable are you with entering the Networking sphere.
+#### 13. How adaptable are you with entering the Networking sphere.